MaxineToTheStars/shellhacks-2025/client/README.md

 ## Usage

-1. **Create a Note**: Fill in the title and content fields, then click "Create Note"
+1. **Chart Your Next Step**: Fill in the entry title and your thoughts, then click "Add to Your Journey"
-2. **View Notes**: All notes are displayed in a list with the most recent first
+2. **View Your Journey**: All entries are displayed in a timeline with the most recent first
-3. **Edit a Note**: Click the "Edit" button on any note to modify it
+3. **Refine Your Path**: Click the "Refine" button on any entry to modify it
-4. **Delete a Note**: Click the "Delete" button and confirm to remove a note
+4. **Remove an Entry**: Click the "Remove" button and confirm to remove an entry
-5. **Refresh**: Use the "Refresh" button to reload all notes from the server
+5. **Refresh Path**: Use the "Refresh Path" button to reload all entries from the server

 ## Error Handling